kandasamyperf-stack/perf-grimoire/05-agentic-ai-slo-performance/README.md

 ## If you're starting from zero

 Pick one dimension and give it a sprint.
 Trying to stand up all five at once usually means none of them get finished.
-I'd start with Task Completion Rate — it's the one most likely to already be broken without anyone noticing.
+I'd start with average token count per traces it's the one most likely to already be broken without anyone noticing.